coconauts/coconauts.github.io/source/_posts/2017-02-18-rps-a-phaser-io-simple-rts.markdown

 We aim to have a fun and complete game, with campaign, multiplayer and with a fresh interface, compatible with mobile and touch devices.

-The main strong point are its simple but effective mechanics.
+The main selling point are its simple but effective mechanics.
-Forget about hundreds of different units with their own powerups, multiple buildings, or advance research.
+Forget about hundreds of different units with their own powerups, multiple buildings, or advanced research.

 <!--more-->